Warning: Long, runs to 52 pages.

 Relict hominids have been reported in Latin America.
 They are found along the highlands from Chiapas south to the Andes, and from Colombia south to Bolivia and Chile.
 Some are also found on certain Chilean islands and in the Guyana Massif.

 However, in the Yucatan, Guatemala and Belize region, the Indians talk about a creature named Sisemite or Ulak, which is a Bigfoot type.
 It ranges along the highest mountain peaks.
-The locals is described as just another animal in the forest.
+The locals describe it as just another animal in the forest.
 Approximately 5-6 feet tall, it is covered in hair that grows almost to the ground.

 In 1898, a Sisemite was killed in Honduras, and another was shot dead in Panama in 1920.
 As of 1967, they were said to still exist in the Sierra Madre Occidental, Chiapas, Guatemala and Costa Rica.
 There have been sightings in the past 40 years in Honduras in the Guaranta Mountains north of the lower Rio Coco.
 Existence probable.